barrymichaeldoyle/supabase-react-query-codegen/README.md

 This command will generate React Query hooks based on the Supabase database types in `src/types/Database.ts` and write them to the `src/hooks/useSupabase.ts` file.
 The hooks will use the Supabase client instance from the `src/utils/supabaseClient.ts` file.

 ## Generated Hooks

-The following hooks will be generated for each table in your database, if you ahve a table called `todo_items` then you will get this:
+The following hooks will be generated for each table in your database, if you have a table called `todo_items` then you will get these hooks:

 - `useGetTodoItem`: Fetch a single row by its ID.
 - `useGetAllTodoItems`: Fetch all rows in the table.